Free Educational Resource

 Can I negotiate my rent or lease terms?

-Yes!
-Especially during slower leasing seasons (winter months).
-You can ask for lower rent, waived fees, free parking, or shorter/longer lease terms.
-Using an apartment locator gives you extra leverage because we know current market conditions.
+Yes — especially during slower leasing seasons (November through February).
+You can ask for reduced rent, waived fees, free parking, or a different lease length.
+Using a locator gives you real leverage: we know the market and which buildings are hungry to fill units.

 What happens if I need to break my lease early?

-You will typically owe an early termination fee (1-2 months of rent) and may forfeit your security deposit.
-Some leases offer a buyout option with a set fee.
-Always read the early termination clause before signing.
+You will typically owe an early termination fee (1–2 months of rent) and may forfeit your deposit.
+Some leases offer a buyout clause at a fixed amount.
+Always read that section carefully before you sign — ask us to review it with you.

-How far in advance should I start looking for an apartment?
+How far in advance should I start looking?

-Start 45-60 days before your desired move-in date.
-This gives you time to tour, apply, get approved, and coordinate your move.
-Starting too early means units may not be available yet; too late means fewer options.
+Start 45–60 days before your target move-in date.
+That window gives you time to tour, apply, get approved, and coordinate your move without scrambling.
+Too early and the right units haven't come available yet.

-Typically: a valid government-issued ID, proof of income (recent pay stubs or an offer letter), and your Social Security number for the credit/background check.
-Some places also ask for rental history or references.
+Government-issued ID, proof of income (recent pay stubs or an offer letter), and your Social Security number for the background check.
+Some properties also ask for rental history or references.